-By definition, “insurance” is a contract or policy that provides financial protection against loss.
-Whether it’s loss of property, a job, health, even a particular skill or unique characteristic (Betty Grable’s legs, Bruce Springsteen’s voice, etc.) or your life, insurance provides compensation for loss.
-And one factor that plays a pivotal role in the selection and purchase of insurance is the one you cannot prevent or control: change.
+By definition, “insurance” is a contract that provides financial protection against loss.
+Whether it’s loss of property, a job, health, even a particular skill or unique characteristic (Betty Grable’s legs, Bruce Springsteen’s voice, etc.).
+One factor that plays a role in the selection of insurance is one you cannot prevent or control: change.

-There are several popular riders that you might want to consider, when selecting your coverage.
-And, perhaps, the most useful of these riders is the Guaranteed Insurability Rider.
-This rider allows you to purchase additional benefits/coverage, in the future, without a new medical examination or, otherwise, proving your current level of insurability.
+There are several popular riders that you might want to consider.
+Perhaps, the most useful of these riders is the Guaranteed Insurability Rider.
+This rider allows you to purchase additional coverage in the future, without a new medical examination.
 This guarantee is guaranteed, even if your health has changed.

 Who Needs a Guaranteed Insurability Rider

-While different insurance companies have their own particular guidelines and regulations, the Guaranteed Insurability Rider will usually set specific dates, when you can use your option to purchase your additional insurance.
-For example you might be able to add-on at age 30, 35 and 40 or every three years between 25 and 40.
-But usually, there is an age where the opportunity will end, often at age 40.
+The Guaranteed Insurability Rider usually sets specific dates for when you can purchase additional insurance.
+For example you might be able to add-on at age 30, 35, and 40 or every three years between 25 and 40.
+Usually, there is an age where the opportunity will end, often at age 40.
+Different insurance companies have their own guidelines and regulations.

-This rider is, especially, helpful if you are in a high-risk group for a specific disease, due to family history or if you know, or believe, that your health may change in the future.
-It is also a very worthwhile rider to have in case of an accident or any life-changing event that would, otherwise, affect your ability to increase your existing coverage.
+This rider is especially helpful if you are in a high-risk group for a specific disease, due to family history, or if you believe that your health may change in the future.
+It is also a worthwhile rider to have in case of an accident that would affect your ability to increase your existing coverage.

-When you talk to your Paradigm Life agent about your insurance needs, ask for more information or to include the Guaranteed Insurability Rider in your policy quote.
-If it’s ever needed, you’ll be very grateful that you did.
+When you talk to your Paradigm Life agent about your insurance needs, ask about including the Guaranteed Insurability Rider in your policy quote.
+You’ll be very grateful that you did.